|Statistics and Files|

 As I neared Yoke I became aware that the local fells were no longer exclusive to me.
 I noticed three separate groups of couples climbing the higher reaches of Yoke and immediately ahead of me there was a group of around 10 walkers whom I closed on during my ascent.
 Without really noticing I was on top of the first Wainwright of the day, Yoke had been reached.
 The group of walkers had stopped for a rest so I moved ahead of them but not for long.
 Soon I was stopped in my tracks.
 This was my first real mountain walk of the year and the climb to Yoke had caught me out for I suddenly felt cramp setting into both my calves.
 It was becoming uncomfortable to walk and so I decided to take a break myself at the next summit, the top of Ill Bell, a magnificent conical topped mountain.
 Indeed Wainwright gave Ill Bell accolade as "a graceful cone" He also said the ridge on which Ill Bell is centered "is probably the most popular fell walk east of Kirkstone" The ridge and Ill Bell's wonderful shape and presence was in itself an invite to stop.
 The cramp in my calves made it a necessity.
 At least my unscheduled rest break was on a magnificent mountain with beauty of its own and more to offer besides with wide ranging views of many of the Lake District's fabulous peaks in the west including Bowfell and the Scafells and one of the best views of Windermere I have ever seen.
 It was therapy for the eyes.
 With my enforced rest I also drank in some liquid to put some vitality back into my legs.
 During my refreshment I reacquainted with the walkers I had met on Yoke and we got chatting.
 They were the Stone Ramblers from Staffordshire and we had a good chat about the joy of being up on the fells in such remarkable weather during March.
 We all felt good about that and after the pleasantries they went onwards toward Frostwick, also my next target.
 I got up to follow them and still feeling the stiffness I gingerly made my way from the summit on a quite steep descent onto the band between Ill Bell and Frostwick.
 As I did so I stumbled and fell on a long angled rock, landing with force on my back and right arm which I scuffed pretty badly.
 With luck my rucksack took the full force on my back and I suffered not However, in wearing a T Shirt my arm was unprotected and was quite grazed.
 As I write this report three days later the arm looks a right picture with two round patches of abrasion but the pain is gone, bar a little tightness.
 I was really lucky, it could so easily have been worse and I took precise care on the remainder of the steep descent and until my calves had eased to make walking easier.

 Having completed the descent from Ill Bell I undertook the short ascent to Frostwick which is almost identical in shape to Ill Bell, albeit a junior version and 37 metres lower.
 A little behind my schedule I paid the summit of Frostwick a cursory respect before continuing on to the famous broad sweeping ridge of High Street, once a Roman Road and once a racecourse!
-I was in fact bridging the west and eastern ridges of Kentmere by walking on the eastern flank of Racecourse Hill, aptly named because earlier Lakelanders used to make the journey up onto the heights to race horses as part of summer fairs held on High Street during the 18th and 19th centuries.
+I was in fact bridging the west and eastern ridges of Kentmere by walking on the southern flank of Racecourse Hill, aptly named because earlier Lakelanders used to make the journey up onto the heights to race horses as part of summer fairs held on High Street during the 18th and 19th centuries.
 There are no fairs held on High Street now but should there still be then today would have been perfect, calm with no wind and set fair.
 Not at all like my two previous excursions on High Street, both events being in rain with low cloud and no visibility.
 This time I could see High Street in all its natural beauty, a high wide plateau perfect for strolling at height.

 I made my way from High Street to Mardale Ill Bell and took stock for I had reached my 99th of the 214 Wainwright Fells.
 The next would be my 100th and I looked over to it.
 Harter Fell was my objective but between the two mountains was Nan Bield Pass, a depression which due to my tiredness looked more like a chasm.
 In reality it was a descent of 135 metres and an ascent of 153 metres but it seemed a whole lot more.
 I secretly wished for an imaginary bridge spanning the two but that would have been unfair.
 To reach my 100th Wainwright Fell I was actually quite pleased I was made to work for it.
 To be fair, the stretch between Mardale Ill Bell and Harter Fell offered some delightful views as I looked down to Blea Water in the immediate north with Haweswater Reservoir beyond, the Lake District Reservoir known to all those Coast to Coast walkers who have to navigate the length of it on Wainwrights famous Long Distance Path.
 The views and the short breaks I took on the climb to Harter Fell helped me attain my 100th Wainwright.
 I doubt I will climb them all, it is not a hill-bagging target I aspire to but still I quietly congratulated myself on the achievement.